Ebenezer Akuete

 Ebenezer Amatei Akuete (born 8 December 1935) is a Ghanaian diplomat and economic consultant.
-He served as Ghana's Ambassador to the United States of America from January 1982 to December 1982.
+He served as chargé d'affaires of the Ghana Embassy in the United States of America from January 1982 to December 1982.

 Early life and education

 Akuete was born on 8 December 1935.
 He had his early education at Osu Presbyterian Boarding School, Salem where he completed in 1951.
 In 1952, he won a Director of Education scholarship to study at the Accra Academy and he graduated in 1955.
 From 1958 to 1961, he studied at the University of Ghana on a Ghana Government Scholarship.
 There, he graduated with a bachelor's degree in economics.
 He later enrolled at the Ghana Institute of Management and Public Administration to pursue a post-graduate diploma in public administration which he obtained in 1962.
 In 1968, Akuete was a Fulbright scholar at Paul H. Nitze School of Advanced International Studies, Johns Hopkins University where he was awarded his Master of Arts degree in international relations in 1970.